sgjava/c3l/README.md

 You should return to CP/M like nothing happened to the VIC.

 ### Limitations
-As I mentioned above 0x1000-0x1fff and 0x9000-0x9fff is always read by the VIC as character ROM.
+As I mentioned above 0x1000-0x1fff and 0x9000-0x9fff are always read by the VIC as character ROM.
 Your program will still use this memory normally.
 See [vicspr](https://github.com/sgjava/c3l/blob/main/src/demo/vicspr.c) for an example of using the ROM character set and the ASCII to PETSCII translation of printVicPet.